AdaCore/spark2014/docs/ug/en/tutorial.rst

 here as an array.
 We deliberately start with an incorrect program for package ``Search``, in order to explain how the |SPARK| toolset can help correct these errors.
-The final version of the ``linear_search`` example is part of the :ref:`Examples in the Toolset Distribution`.
+The final version of the ``linear_search`` example is part of the examples in the distribution via the :menuselection:`Help --> SPARK --> Examples` menu item.

 We start with creating a GNAT project file in ``search.gpr``: